-- Describe the environmental setting and sensitivities of Preliminary Works at Site 1 - Identify the regulatory framework applicable to Stage 1 - Identify the potential environmental impacts associated with the establishment and use of Preliminary Works at Site 1 - Describe the mitigation measures required to be implemented to manage the potential environmental impacts - · Allocate responsibilities for the implementation and management of the CEMP - Identify the monitoring, reporting and review requirements for the CEMP.
+- Describe the environmental setting and sensitivities of the nominated Preliminary Works Sites. - Identify the regulatory framework applicable to Stage 1. - Identify the potential environmental impacts associated with the establishment and use of the nominated Preliminary Works Sites. - Describe the mitigation measures required to be implemented to manage the potential environmental impacts. - Allocate responsibilities for the implementation and management of the CEMP. - Identify the monitoring, reporting and review requirements for the CEMP.